saucelabs/sauce-docs/docs/test-fairy/integrations/ms-teams.md

 1. Select **Configure** or **Add** the **Incoming Webhook** from the dialog.
    <img src={useBaseUrl('/img/test-fairy/integrations/ms-teams/03-select-incoming-webhook.png')} alt="select incoming webhook"/>

-1. Give the webhook a name; in this case, the webhook will be named `TestFairy Webhook`.
+1. Give the webhook a name; in this case, the webhook is named `TestFairy Webhook`.
 You can also give the webhook an image.
    <img src={useBaseUrl('/img/test-fairy/integrations/ms-teams/04-name-webhook.png')} alt="name the webhook"/>

 1. Copy the webhook endpoint from the dialog.